rohrerj/scion/doc/dev/design/FABRID.rst

 .. _fabrid-design:

 - Author: Justin Rohrer, Jelte van Bommel, Marc Odermatt, Marc Wyss, Cyrill Krähenbühl, Juan A. García-Pardo
-- Last Updated: 2024-04-08
+- Last Updated: 2024-04-27
 - Discussion at:

 Abstract
 ===========

-In SCION the endhosts have the option to choose *inter-AS* paths to forward packets to a destination.
+In SCION, endhosts have the option to choose *inter-AS* paths to forward packets to their desired destination.
-However, some applications require more fine grained path selection like "Do not route traffic over devices produced by hardware manufacturer X or that run software Y with version < Z" which requires transparency and control also with respect to *intra-AS* paths.
+However, some applications require more fine-grained path selection like "Do not route traffic over devices produced by hardware manufacturer X or that run software Y with version < Z" which requires transparency and control also with respect to *intra-AS* paths.
 Such fine-grained path selection is useful for example if there exists a known bug in certain router versions that affect secure communication, or if an entity simply does not trust a certain hardware manufacturer, so that traffic can be steered around those devices.
-This can also be seen as an enhancement for keeping traffic within a certain jurisdiction, e.g., by routing traffic only along devices located in a specific country.
+This can also be seen as an enhancement for keeping traffic within a certain jurisdiction, e.g., by routing traffic only along devices located in a specific country, because a single AS could cover multiple countries.

 Background
 ===========